-That’s because there are a range of possible causes, from the harmless (your dog rolled in something) to the dire (infection).
-If you’ve tried obvious methods of alleviating the stench, including giving your dog a bath, a good combing and maybe a trip to the groomer or vet, then you should take a closer look.
+That’s because there are a range of possible causes, from the harmless (your dog rolled in something) to the significant (infection).
+If you’ve tried obvious methods of alleviating the stench, including giving your dog a bath, a good combing and maybe a trip to the groomer, then you should ask your vet to take a closer look.

 Sources of Dog Odors

 Dr. Louis Crupi, a veterinarian in Nutley, New Jersey, says dog odors most often emanate from the ears and mouth.
 “Check to see if your dog is pulling at its ears or shaking its head,” which could indicate an infection.

 Another common cause of dog odor is a yeast infection, which prompts a sickeningly sweet odor, says Dr. Tracy Dewhirst, a veterinarian based in Knoxville, Tennessee, and a regular contributor to Exceptional Canine.
 “Any time you smell a sweet or sour odor on your dog, you should get it checked out,” she says.
 Yeast infections often signal an allergy of some sort.
 While yeast is normally found on the skin and ears in small amounts, a dog with allergies doesn’t have normal skin defenses, says Dr. Corrina Parsons of the Longwood Veterinary Center in Kennett Square, Pennsylvania.
 Yeast infections can be a problem for dogs in an environment that promotes yeast growth, such as a dog that swims and always has wet ears, notes Parsons.

 Your dog’s breath might never smell like roses.
 But if it’s excessively malodorous, then it could also be a sign of dental disease or tartar says Dewhirst, who acknowledges that some dogs naturally have better breath than others.
 Of course, a regular program of canine dental care, including teeth-brushing, can help prevent dental problems.

 You Won’t Miss This Dog Odor